 Virginia Dem caught tampering with voting site gets earful on 'fair elections' from police officer

-'You gotta resort to doing this, instead of doing a fair election?'
-Virginia officer asks Chris Hurst
+Virginia officer asks Chris Hurst, 'You gotta resort to doing this, instead of doing a fair election?'

 Fox News has obtained video footage of Democratic Virginia Del.
 Chris Hurst getting pulled over by police after Hurst and another person were seen tampering with campaign signs outside a voting site less than 24 hours before Election Day.